-Three North Carolina FCS football players have been recognized with national honors by Lindy’s Sports heading into the 2026 season:
+Five FCS football players with North Carolina ties have been recognized with preseason honors by Lindy’s Sports heading into 2026, including two who play for South Carolina teams:

 - Running back Carson Gresock (Gardner-Webb): named Lindy’s pick for Ohio Valley Conference preseason offensive player of the year and a second-team All-FCS selection.